Lukas Wallner: Club career

 Wallner started his football career with hometown club TSV St. Johann.
-In 2013, he moved to the academy of Liefering the reserve team of Red Bull Salzburg.
+In 2013, he moved to the academy of FC Liefering the reserve team of Red Bull Salzburg.
 He was promoted to the academy of the main team in 2015.

-Ahead of the 2020–21 season, Wallner was included in the Liefering first-team squad competing in the second-tier 2.
+Ahead of the 2020–21 season, Wallner was included in the FC Liefering first-team squad competing in the second-tier 2.
 Liga.
 He made his professional on 7 March 2021, when he came on as a substitute for Bryan Okoh in the 84th minute of a 6–2 victory against SV Horn.
 He scored his first goal for the club 2 April, opening the score in a 2–1 win over Grazer AK.

 On 20 December 2021, Wallner signed a contract until 2025 with Red Bull Salzburg, as he continued gaining experience at the second level with Liefering.

+On 14 August 2024, Wallner joined German 3.
+Liga club Hannover 96 II on a one-year deal with an option to extend.

+On 12 June 2025, Wallner moved to Hansa Rostock, also in 3.
+Liga.

 International career

 Wallner would gain his first cap for an Austrian national youth team in October 2017, appearing for the under-15s.
 In September 2019, he made his debut for Austria U17 against England.

 In September 2021, he made his debut in the under-19 team against Turkey.
 With the under-19s, he took part in the 2022 UEFA European Under-19 Championship.
 During the tournament he appeared in all four games, which saw Austria eliminated in the group stage.